 An introductory course in marine biology including the geology of the oceans, waves and tidal actions, survey of marine organisms and diversity of marine ecosystems, and human impact.
+Prerequisite: BIO 112 or consent of instructor.

 BIO 400 Preparation for Life Science Certification